Columbo

-Columbo is a shrewd and intelligent blue-collar homicide detective whose trademarks include his rumpled beige raincoat, unassuming demeanor, cigar, old Peugeot 403 car, love of chili con carne, and unseen wife (whom he mentions frequently).
+Columbo is a shrewd and exceptionally observant homicide detective whose trademarks include his rumpled beige raincoat, unassuming demeanor, cigar, battered Peugeot 403 car, love of chili, and unseen wife (whom he mentions frequently).
 He often leaves a room only to return with the catchphrase "Just one more thing" to ask a critical question.

 The character and show, created by Richard Levinson and William Link, popularized the inverted detective story format (sometimes referred to as a "howcatchem").
 This genre begins by showing the commission of the crime and its perpetrator; the plot therefore usually has no "whodunit" element of determining which of several suspects committed the crime.
 It instead revolves around how a perpetrator known to the audience will finally be caught and exposed.
+The clues Columbo finds to help him solve the case are sometimes revealed to the audience beforehand, but often not until the episode's end.

 The series' homicide suspects are often affluent members of high society; it has led some critics to see class conflict as an element of each story.
 Suspects carefully cover their tracks and are initially dismissive of Columbo's circumstantial speech and apparent ineptitude.
 They become increasingly unsettled as his superficially pestering behavior teases out incriminating evidence.
 His relentless approach often leads to self-incrimination or outright confession.

 Episodes of Columbo are between 70 and 98 minutes long, and they have been broadcast in 44 countries.
 The show has been described by the BBC as "timeless" and remains popular today.

 Episodes

 After two pilot episodes, the show originally aired on NBC from 1971 to 1978 as one of the rotating programs of The NBC Mystery Movie.
-Columbo then aired less regularly on ABC beginning in 1989 under the umbrella of The ABC Mystery Movie.
-The last episode was broadcast in 2003 as part of ABC Thursday Night at the Movies.
+Columbo then aired on ABC under the umbrella of The ABC Mystery Movie from 1989 to 1990.
+After The ABC Mystery Movie was canceled, Columbo episodes continued to premiere on ABC on a less frequent basis; the last episode was broadcast in 2003 as part of ABC Thursday Night at the Movies.

 In almost every episode, the audience sees the crime unfold at the beginning and knows the identity of the culprit, typically an affluent member of society.
 Once Columbo enters the story (he rarely appears in the first act), viewers watch him solve the case by sifting through the contradictions between the truth and the version presented to him by the killer(s).
 This style of mystery is sometimes referred to as a "howcatchem", in contrast to the traditional whodunit.
 In structural analysis terms, the majority of the narrative is therefore dénouement, a feature normally reserved for the very end of a story.
 Episodes tend to be driven by their characters, the audience observing the criminal's reactions to Columbo's increasingly intrusive presence.
-The explanation for the crime and its method having played out as part of the narrative, most of the stories simply end with the criminal's reaction at being found out.